Grind Gages & Physical Test Equipment

-Easy-to-use, accurate Precision Wet Film Applicators lay down a uniform thickness of film for observation and testing.
-Their reliability has made them a standard used in manufacturing, experimental and quality control situations.
+Precision Wet Film Applicators lay down a uniform thickness of film for observation and testing and are easy-to-use as well as very accurate .
+They are a standard used in manufacturing, experimental and quality control situations because of their reliability.
 Applicators are available in a variety of styles.
 2-path “U” shaped chrome plated steel models are available in 2″ through 10″ path widths.
 2-path Bar Style hardened 440-C stainless steel applicators may be ordered in 2″ through 14″ path widths.
 8-path film applicators in 2″ through 4″ path widths are made of hardened 440-C stainless steel and are in standard depths.
 Custom depth range 8 path applicators can be ordered at an additional cost.
 To order these applicators you need to specify the applicator style, film width and actual path depth and if certification is required.

 Other applicators such as 1” Cube applicators and the Dow Latex Film Caster are also available.
 Many custom Applicators have been created by Precision Gage & Tool Co. for customers in various industries.
-Please Contact PG&T and we will be glad to assist you in deciding if one of our standard applicators may work for you or if you would be better served by using one of our custom applicators.
+Please Contact PG&T and we will be glad to assist you in deciding between a standard or custom applicator.
 Long form certification is available at an additional cost for these types of applicators.

 Cross-Cut Adhesion Test Kit

 The Cross-Cut Kit by Precision Gage & Tool Company provides almost everything you need to perform adhesion and flexibility tests to meet the standards of the ASTM test method D-3359.
 Each kit includes a blade, a blade holder/handle, a hex wrench for changing blades, an extra clamp screw, a small flaking and cleaning brush, a lighted magnifier and a roll of test tape.
 Each cross-cut adhesion kit comes in a finished wooden case with instructions.